OpenAIBot1/property_parser3/README.md

 # Telegram Channel Parser

-A Python-based Telegram channel parser that saves posts to a database.
+A Python-based Telegram channel parser that saves posts to a PostgreSQL database.
 Built for Railway deployment.

 ## Features